battle-lab/crossmap/prerequisites.md

 - Linux
 - R
   - Please make sure the path variable includes the location for `Rscript`.
-  - Please make sure the following R packages are installed: data.table, stringr, intervals, argparser, stats,
+  - Please make sure the following R packages are installed: data.table, intervals, argparser, stats,
 - bowtie v1
   - Please make sure the path variable includes the location for `bowtie`.